kitschpatrol/yanki/readme.md

 Create a folder of Markdown files that you'd like to use as Anki notes.
 (See the [section on Markdown notes](#markdown-note-types) for details on how to structure your document to create different card types in Anki.)

 Launch the Anki desktop app.
-Ensure that the [Anki-Connect](https://foosoft.net/projects/anki-connect/) add-on is installed and set up.
+Ensure that the [Anki-Connect](https://ankiweb.net/shared/info/2055492159) add-on is installed and set up.

 #### Create

-Pass the path to a folder of Markdown notes to turn them into Anki notes and send them to the Anki database:
+Pass the path to a folder of Markdown notes to turn into Anki notes and send to the Anki database:

 ```sh
 yanki ./your-deck-folder